Azure/bicep/docs/tutorial/08-debugging.md

 # DEBUGGING
-Inevitably in your process things aren't going to work.
+Unless you lead a fully charmed life, one day with bicep the relationship is gonna get rocky and because your code isn't going to work.
-This is a means and methods for getting "unstuck" when things go wrong.
+This document is intended a means and methods for getting "unstuck" when things go wrong.

-This document is intended to deal with some of the rough edges for a person new to Azure Resource Manager Templates (ARM), Bicep, as they make progression beyond the "HelloWorld" tutorials.
+This document hopes to deal with some of the rough edges for a person new to Azure Resource Manager Templates (ARM) &amp; Bicep as the reader makes progression beyond the "HelloWorld" tutorials into comprehension and toward mastery.

 ## Getting Help
 * StackOverflow, Google, etc.
 * Azure on Reddit http://reddit.com/azure
 * Twitter twitter.com/biceplang

-## Limit the Size of the Crater
+## Limit the size of the Crater you Leave
 Bicep is powerful but potentially destructive force so there is a certain amount of both reverance and anxiety for a n00b getting started.
 Pay attention to the [targetScope=](resource-scopes.md) directive since that limits the size of the crater you can leave in your companies cloud.